khalilami2005-ctrl/machine_learning_web_app/Readme.md

 ### Heroku [Optional]

-Do it with students if needed.

 ### Github Pages [Optional]

 ##### Nice Page

-Do it with students if needed.

 ### WeChat Mini-program [Optional]

 ##### Take a photo and recognize digit

-Do it with students if needed.

-## Possible further extensions
-- Plotly

 ## Misc